ShakedLub/GroupLevelObjectivePerformance/README.md

 ##### How to run the simulations?

 1. Open the 'Rproj' file 'GroupLevelObjectivePerformance' in R Studio.
+2. Make sure Rtools for the relevant R version is installed.
+This is required for the next step where groundhog will install all required libraries
-2. Make sure the library 'groundhog' is installed.
+3. Make sure the library 'groundhog' is installed.
 This step is important since all packaged used in the simulations project rely on the environment loaded by groundhog.
-2. Navigate to the 'Simulations' folder
+4. Navigate to the 'Simulations' folder
-3. Open the script 'Run.R'
+5. Open the script 'Run.R'
-4. Running the script will:
+6. Running the script will:
-4.1.
+6.1.
 Install and load all libraries required by our code using the groudhog library.
-4.2.
+6.2.
 Source all R scripts needed to run our code.
-4.3.
+6.3.
 Load the simulations configuration (defined in Common\Definitions.R; see 'fixed_params' parameter and class).
-4.4.
+6.4.
 Run all simulations according to the simulation configuration.
-4.5.
+6.5.
 Save the results of the simulations to an RData file, and produce plots for the results.